carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -mtune=<arg>
 .. program:: clang

-Accepted for compatibility with GCC.
-Currently has no effect.
+Only supported on X86.
+Otherwise accepted for compatibility with GCC.

 .. option:: -mtvos-version-min=<arg>, -mappletvos-version-min=<arg>